gosquared/es-migrate/README.md

-Tool to migrate and transform documents from one cluster to another.
+Tool to migrate documents from one cluster to another.

 # Install
     npm i @gosquared/es-migrate